cascademedia/gulp-toolbox/README.md

 **assets.origin**: app/resources

-Defines the folder where all assets are location.
+Defines the folder where all assets are located.

 **assets.target**: web/resources